IvanSostarko/ionic2-cookbook/README.md

 # Ionic 2 CookBook
-> Simple CookBook Mobile Hybrid App.
+> Simple CookBook Mobile Hybrid App for Android, iOS and Windows OS.

 > This is built on Ionic 2 framework.